 In need of one more top, I found two coordinating fall prints at JoAnn Fabrics.
 In my stash was a black pointelle knit that coordinated nicely to complete the look.
 They were stitched into a basic tunic top that also went into the suitcase.

 I’ve been catching up on basics for my knit wardrobe.
-Over the pandemic pause, I added several fun Tabula Rasa vests to my wardrobe.
-As we’ve returned to teaching and expos, it quickly became apparent that I need a Tabula Rasa Knit Tee to complement each vest for trunk shows and general wearing.
+Recently, I added several fun Tabula Rasa vests to my wardrobe, but it quickly became apparent that I needed a Tabula Rasa Knit Tee to complement each vest for trunk shows and general wearing.
 I had put off making basic tees in part because there is always something more fun on the burner, but more honestly, because I knew the time had come to develop a new tee pattern for my maturing body.

 Last year I did make one shiny Tabula Rasa Knit Tee for the holidays in which I tested out pattern adjustments for a rounded back and adding a dart.
 I used the scoop neckline we developed for the Twin Set Variations tank top.
 This neckline felt too open for my basic tee, especially in cold weather, but it gave me a good place to start refining my new basic tee pattern.

 In the last few weeks I’ve made an orchid tee in cotton modal jersey to complement Rae’s amazing collaged and quilted vest and a red mid-weight cotton jersey for my Boro Vest, experimenting with slightly different necklines.
-I’ve got one more basic lined up, in our own black rayon jersey, that will complement several vests old and new including this reversible cotton jacquard vest, and am on the look-out for a mid-weight teal or turquoise knit to match my Painted Waterfall Knit Vest and Ikat Vest.
+I’ve got one more basic lined up, in black rayon jersey, that will complement several vests old and new, including this reversible cotton jacquard vest.
+I am on the look-out for a mid-weight teal or turquoise knit to match my Painted Waterfall Knit Vest and Ikat Vest.

 Cozy twin sets, long sleeve tees and tunics, wide neckline stacked collars, and the cowl collar surplice tops will take you from fall to winter in style.
-Begin with the Basic Tabula Rasa Knit Pattern which provides the baseline for your future designs.
-Then, add new details from our 3 knit variation patterns for a complete wardrobe of stylish knits to take you wherever life takes you.
+Begin with the basic Tabula Rasa Knit Pattern, which provides the baseline for your future designs.
+Then, add new details from our three knit variation patterns for a complete wardrobe of stylish knits to take you wherever life takes you.

 I am wondering if I can trouble you with a question.
 I am hoping to make a patchwork Tabula Rasa t-shirt.
 I looked at the examples on your website.
 The patchwork on those is done with serged seams.
 Is it possible (or advisable) to do a patchwork of knits using a domestic sewing machine rather than a serger?
 If so, what type of seams would you recommend?